 The CCC Graduation rate is defined as the proportion of full-time, first-time, degree-seeking students who enrolled at the beginning of the fall semester and subsequently completed a degree within 3 years or certificate program within 150% of the normal completion time.
-CCC's graduation rate for the Fall 2012 cohort is 11%.
+CCC's graduation rate for the Fall 2013 cohort is 16%.
+(IPEDS 2016-17)

 The CCC Transfer rate is defined as the proportion of full-time, first-time, degree-seeking students enrolling at CCC who subsequently transfer to another institution without a CCC award.
 These students are retained in the educational system.
-CCC's transfer-out rate for the Fall 2012 cohort is 38%.
+CCC's transfer-out rate for the Fall 2013 cohort is 29%.
+(IPEDS 2016-17)

 The Arizona State System for Information on Student Transfer (ASSIST) records provide additional in-state transfer information.

 26% of transfer-behavior, first–time students entering CCC in 2009-10 transferred to an Arizona university within five years.
 27% of transfer-behavior, first–time students entering CCC in 2008-09 transferred to an Arizona university within six years.
 (June 2016)